Chris35Wills/Chris35Wills.github.io/_posts/2016-10-24-gridding_data.md

 ![Regular points to grid - Python]({{ site.baseurl }}/images/gridding_post/python_numpy_grid_reg_pnts.png "Regular points to grid - Python")

 NB/ Remember that Python considers the grid origin to be the top left corner - if -800 (x) and -3400 (y) were actually the bottom left corner of the grid, you would want to flip the resultant grid i.e. `grid[::-1]`.
 This is why the values on the plot above are flipped compared to the earlier scatter of the input points.
-A flipped array looks like the below (the numpy indicies have been left on though to illustrate numpys top left origin).
+A flipped array looks like the below (the numpy indices have been left on though to illustrate numpy's top left origin).

 ![Regular points to grid flipped- Python]({{ site.baseurl }}/images/gridding_post/python_numpy_grid_reg_pnts_flipped.png "Regular points to grid flipped - Python")